Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 - Best books: Phonics readers (Songbirds, Jolly Phonics Readers), Peter and Jane (early levels), picture books with predictable text

-If your child is not yet reading at the expected level, do not panic.
-The range of "normal" at this age is wide.
+If your child is not yet reading at the expected level, don't panic.
+The range of "normal" at this age is huge.
 Focus on books that are enjoyable, not aspirational.

 Where to Buy Children's Books in Singapore

-- NLB (borrow for free): The most cost-effective option.
-All branches have dedicated children's sections.
+- NLB (borrow for free): Most cost-effective option.
+Every branch has a dedicated children's section.
+Seriously, don't sleep on the library.

 - Popular Bookstore: Wide selection of phonics readers, Peter and Jane, and Chinese readers.
 Available in most malls.